Lgmunyon/Porfolio/README.md

 # Porfolio
+My portfolio, showcasing my skills with a fully functional and responsive gym website, barbershop site, taco truck site, and more projects in the works.

+--PREVIEW--
 https://htmlpreview.github.io/?
-It's my portfolio, duh.
-But really, I'm focusing on showcasing my skills with a fully functional gym project, a taco truck project, and some third thing that's probably more fun.